-Acquisition of single-neuron spiking activity within human dPCC unveiled distinct functional profiles and organizational principles not observable through population recordings alone.
+Acquisition of single neuron spiking activity within human dPCC unveiled distinct functional profiles and organizational principles not observable through population recordings alone.
 Functional clustering of single unit responses during the attention/memory switch task revealed four unique functional cell types within dPCC.
 Interestingly, the majority of dPCC neurons displayed specific selectivity for different executive tasks, preferentially responding to one of the two attention conditions (search or add).
 This condition-specific differentiation is not apparent in the population data, where LFP responses were typically seen for both or neither of the attention conditions.
-A third type of dPCC neuron possessed episodic selectivity, with increased firing rate for both the past and future conditions, yet suppression for both executive conditions.
+A third type of dPCC neuron possessed episodic selectivity, with increased firing rates for both the past and future conditions, yet suppression for both executive conditions.
 This indicates that episodic/DMN activity, the focus of human neuroimaging work, does indeed exist in dPCC, though appears to be outweighed by executive activity when looking at the population level.
-Finally, a fourth type includes neurons with high rest activity, fitting the original historical view of the DMN as task-negative, suggesting that the high basal activity of PCC during rest is potentially driven by a subset of neurons differentiable from those active during retrieval.
-Notably, differences between the LFP and single-unit data result in varying interpretations of PCC organization.
-Each microwire probe gave rise to units of multiple different functional selectivity types, revealing a more mixed organization on the single-unit level.
+Finally, a fourth type included neurons with high rest activity, fitting the original historical view of the DMN as task-negative, suggesting that the high basal activity of PCC during rest is potentially driven by a subset of neurons differentiable from those active during retrieval (Dastjerdi et al., 2011).
+Notably, differences between the LFP and single unit data result in varying interpretations of PCC organization.
+Each microwire probe gave rise to units of multiple functional selectivity types, revealing a more mixed organization on the single unit level.
+This considerable heterogeneity at the neuronal level likely contributes to the complex pattern of spatially overlapping yet functionally distinct subregions within dPCC, reflecting a convergence of multiple brain networks, as observed by data-driven functional connectivity maps within the region (Leech et al., 2011; Leech et al., 2012).
 Our findings provide the first single unit evidence of executive and episodic function within human PCC, and in turn the CCN and DMN.
-Further single-unit studies during cognitive control and decision-making tasks will be vital for more precise identification of PCC neural selectivity during executive behavior.
+Further single-unit studies during cognitive control and decision-making tasks will be vital for more precise identification of PCC neural selectivity during executive behavior and improved understanding of the functional homology with the non-human primate.

 In conclusion, our findings bridge previously incongruent views of PCC function between fields by targeting the dPCC subregion and identifying executive processing in human PCC populations.
-Further, this work represents the first human single neuron evidence of executive and episodic selectivity in PCC, beginning to reveal the complex functional contributions of dPCC neurons.
+Further, this work represents the first human single neuron evidence of executive and episodic selectivity in PCC, revealing the complex functional contributions of dPCC neurons.
 Together, they inform a view of PCC as a heterogeneous region composed of dorsal and ventral subregions specializing in executive and episodic processing respectively.
 Careful consideration of this functional neuroanatomy and its further elucidation will be critical for better understanding the role of PCC in cognition and disease.